Shell pulls out of Cambo oil field development

 Trade body OGUK said investor confidence in oil and gas "remains essential".

-External relations director Jenny Stanning said: "This is a commercial decision between partners, but doesn't change the facts that the UK will need new oil and gas projects if we are to avoid increasing reliance on imports and support jobs."
+External relations director Jenny Stanning said: "This is a commercial decision between partners, but doesn't change the facts that the UK will need new oil and gas projects if we are to avoid increasing reliance on imports."

-But environment groups said Shell's announcement signalled "the beginning of the end" for new oil and gas projects.
+But climate campaigners said Shell's announcement signalled "the beginning of the end" for new oil and gas projects.

-Friends of the Earth Scotland's Caroline Rance said: "People power has made the climate-wrecking Cambo development so toxic that even oil giant Shell doesn't want to be associated with it.
+Friends of the Earth Scotland's Caroline Rance said: "People power has made the Cambo development so toxic that even oil giant Shell doesn't want to be associated with it.

 "Both the UK and Scottish Governments must now officially reject Cambo, say no to any future oil and gas developments in UK waters and get on with planning a fair and fast transition for people working in this industry."